Rich Reel

 micro-fluidic systems, and a 3D fluorescent plume imager for optimizing capillary tip shape in a sheath flow

-Extensive experience in very high NA imaging and non-imaging optics, complex multi-component aberration
+Decent experience in very high NA imaging and non-imaging optics, complex multi-component aberration

 correction, planer/concave/reflective/transmission

-gratings, and aspheric lenses and mirrors.
+multi-pass/multi-stop dichroics, and aspheric lenses and mirrors.

-fluidics, micro fabrication, vacuum, thermal control, and optical mechanics.
+Solidworks since 2009, AutoCAD since 1990 - Designs in robotics, fluidics, micro fabrication, vacuum, thermal control and optical mechanics.

-- Electronics - 40 years deep experience starting at age 9 - First design from concepts at age 13.
+- Electronics - 40+ years deep experience starting at age 9.
+First design from concepts at age 13.

 Complete analog/digital/uC design.

-assembly and test (and test software - see below), blazing fast component level troubleshooting and
+Assembly, test (and test software - see below), blazing fast component level troubleshooting and

 100% RoHS since 2009.